top of page

 THINK ABOUT YOUR POTENTIAL LIMITATIONS

-• Are there obstacles or circumstances that may hinder treatment? can’t attend PT because of transportation issues, can’t take injectable medicine, financial limitations, etc.
+• Are there problems that may limit your ability to have the treatment? – Ex: can’t attend PT because of transportation issues, can’t take shots, financial limitations, etc.

 1